 In 1983, Prof. Peter Irons, a legal historian, together with researcher Aiko Herzig-Yoshinaga, discovered key documents that government intelligence agencies had hidden from the Supreme Court in 1944.
 The documents consistently showed that Japanese Americans had committed no acts of treason to justify mass incarceration.
 With this new evidence, a pro-bono legal team that included the Asian Law Caucus re-opened Korematsu’s 40-year-old case on the basis of government misconduct.
 On November 10, 1983, Korematsu’s conviction was overturned in a federal court in San Francisco.
 It was a pivotal moment in civil rights history.
 [From the Fred T. Korematsu Institute website and Of Civil Wrongs and Rights website.]

 On Jan.
-30, 2011, the state of California celebrated Fred Korematsu Day, the first day named after an Asian American in the U.S., now recognized by six states.
+30, 2011, the state of California celebrated Fred Korematsu Day, the first day named after an Asian American in the United States, now recognized by six states.

 Yuri Kochiyama (May 19, 1921 – June 1, 2014) was a tireless political activist who dedicated her life to contributing to social change through her participation in social justice and human rights movements.